 Leveling Method: Put the measuring scoop into the flour and fill.
 Do not pack the flour.
 Use a knife to scrape along the top to remove the extra flour.

 Step 3: Pour the wet ingredients into the dry ingredients.
-Use a large spoon to gently mix the wet and dry ingredients together into cake batter.
-For best results, mix the cake until the batter is just barely mix.
+Use a large spoon to gently mix the wet and dry ingredients into the cake batter.
+For best results, mix the cake until the batter is just barely mixed.
 This will make your cake turn out fluffy.

 Step 5: Sprinkle the remaining sugar evenly over the cake batter.